 OOIDA says that the DRIVE-Safe Act would also be a hindrance to safety.
 The bills, HR1374 and S569, would allow under-21 drivers to operate in interstate commerce.

-The Association told the lawmakers’ staff members that the DRIVE-Safe Act is about giving large carriers more opportunity to hire cheap labor.
-Calls to create mandates for speed limiters and automatic braking systems are because the large fleets don’t what to do what it would take to train drivers properly, OOIDA told them.
+The Association told the lawmakers’ staff members that the DRIVE-Safe Act is about giving large carriers more opportunity to hire cheap labor and that calls to create mandates for speed limiters and automatic braking systems is because the large fleets don’t want to do what it would take to train drivers properly.

-Pugh encouraged OOIDA members to reach to their respective lawmakers to speak out on these issues.
+Pugh encouraged OOIDA members to reach out to their respective lawmakers to speak out on these issues.